Skip to Main Content

 At the university level, rubrics are a key factor in supporting the assessment of learning outcomes success.
 Rubric data contributes to the assessment of course, program, and university-level outcomes and can help lead to improvement and ensure the effectiveness of university efforts.

-Best practices
+Best Practices

-• Use common rubrics across your course(s)
+• Use common rubrics across your course(s) with consistent language

-• Rubrics are available to students
+• Rubrics are attached to all summative assignments & discussions

-• Performance scale between 3-5 levels
+• Performance scale of 4 levels

 • Performance levels progress in a clear and logical order